 Update: Virgin Media contacted us to note that uSwitch has since retracted its initial statement (seen below), and Virgin Media again confirmed “there is no national broadband outage”.

-Virgin Media also said that Downdetector.co.uk doesn’t accurately reflect the status of its network, and relies on an automated algorithm to determine the number of tweets over a certain period of time.
+Virgin Media also said that Downdetector.co.uk doesn’t accurately reflect the status of its network and the broadband deals it offers, and relies on an automated algorithm to determine the number of tweets over a certain period of time.

 Virgin Media further clarified: “It’s wrong to suggest there is a major problem with our network.
 Right now, our national network is running well and there is not a widespread issue with our broadband services.

 “We are carrying out essential maintenance on our website at the moment which means some pages may not be working as usual.
 We’re working hard to get these updated as soon as possible but this does not affect customer’s broadband services.

 “Of course outages can occur at a local level – this is all part of having a UK wide broadband network – but there is no major issue impacting our broadband services right now.”

 Original story follows...

 Virgin Media’s broadband service has reportedly been down for some folks since early Tuesday, November 19, in what would appear to be a widespread outage across the UK – although the company claims its service hasn’t been affected, and is functioning as normal.

 - Check out all the best fibre broadband deals